From Euler to AI: Unifying Formulas for Mathematical Constants: Introduction

-In this work, we propose a system for the large-scale harvesting, identification, and unification of mathematical formulas (see Fig. \ref{fig:Overview}).
-This effort leverages recent advances in content understanding based on large language models (LLMs), the newly discovered concept of Conservative Matrix Fields (CMFs) \cite{doi:10.1073/pnas.2321440121}, and a novel mathematical algorithm that we call \textit{coboundary equivalence} for finding and proving relations between formulas (Section \ref{section-methodology-matching}).
-The combined system is based on several key steps: harvesting the relevant mathematical expressions from arXiv and other open sources, which are then extracted and validated in a multi-stage process (Section \ref{subsection-engineering}).
-This automatic process converts all formulas to a canonical form (Section \ref{section-formula-canonicalization}).
-The process is completed by a clustering stage in which our coboundary algorithm unifies the formulas in a CMF structure (Section \ref{section-methodology-matching}).

-To demonstrate this methodology, we selected the symbolic case study of formulas explicitly calculating $\pi$.
-A total of 457,145 papers from arXiv (in multiple languages) were analyzed, chosen based on their labels (see Appendix \ref{appendix-engineering-article-retrieval}), encompassing 278 million mathematical expressions.
-After a ``harvesting'' process that identifies relevant formulas, 254 different $\pi$ formulas were validated, of which 37\% were found to correspond to different trajectories within a single CMF.
+In this work, we propose a system for the large-scale harvesting, identification, and unification of mathematical formulas (\cref{fig:Overview}).
+This effort leverages recent advances in content understanding based on large language models (LLMs), the newly discovered concept of Conservative Matrix Fields (CMFs) \citep{doi:10.1073/pnas.2321440121, weinbaum2025conservativematrixfieldscontinuous}, and a novel mathematical algorithm that we call UMAPS for unification via mapping across symbolic structures, using the math of coboundary equivalence for finding and proving relations between formulas.
+To demonstrate this methodology, we selected the symbolic case study of formulas calculating $\pi$.
+A total of 385 unique $\pi$ formulas were extracted from the literature and validated, of which 43\% were found to correspond to different trajectories within a single CMF (\cref{section-results}).
 We expect near-future improvements of our algorithm to classify all the $\pi$ formulas into one or just a few unique CMFs that unify all knowledge about $\pi$ calculation.

-The success of this study highlights the prospects of such algorithms to autonomously unify vast mathematical knowledge.
-Beyond the example of $\pi$, we applied our algorithm to other mathematical constants like $e$, $\zeta(3)$, and Catalan’s constant, and to a variety of formula structures, showcasing its broad potential.
+To the best of our knowledge, this work is the first LLM--symbolic-tool integration for discovery in number theory, and possibly the first LLM integration with a proprietary research-grade computer algebra system.
+The success of this study highlights the prospects of automated unification of vast mathematical knowledge.
+Beyond the example of $\pi$, we applied our algorithm to other mathematical constants like $e$, $\zeta(3)$, and Catalan’s constant, and to a variety of formula structures, showcasing its broad potential. \cref{appendix-glossary} provides a glossary of key terms used throughout the paper.